 But I’d like to raise my glass to the directors for that final fight scene with Idris Elba.
 It was amazing.

-THE BAD[dropcap]As[/dropcap] it is with most comedy filled movies, not all jokes land.
+As it is with most comedy-filled movies, not all jokes land.
 And certain things conveniently worked for our protagonists.

-And this is the main reason I prefer action films like John Wick.
+And this is the main reason I prefer action movies like John Wick.